-- That you must be the party you wish to see in the world
+Be the party you wish to see in the world.

 Death Work